hhuynh000/EE399_HW1/README.md

   Figure 2. $f(x) = A\cos{(Bx)}+Cx+D$ Fit Plot
 </p>

 When two of the parameters are fixed and the other two are sweep from 0 to 10 with a step of 1, the resulting least squares error for all the combination is shown in the figure below as pcolor plots.
-Based on the result the parameter B has the least affect on the error, across the value 0 to 10 there are little changes in error.
-The parameter A has the second least affect on the error, as A increase from 0 to 10 the error increases.
-The parameter D has the second most affect on the error, as D increases the error decreases.
-The parameter C has the most affect on the error, as C increases the error increases.
+As seen in the plots, varying the parameters (A, B, C, D) create a color map of the model squares errors.
+In these color maps, a local minimum least squares error solution can be found.
+In some cases there are multiple minima solution like when sweeping C and D. When C is equal to 2 the solution is a local minimum for all value of D between 0 and 10.

 <p align="center">
   <img src="https://github.com/hhuynh000/EE399_HW1/blob/main/resources/pcolor.png"/>